tiramisulabs/seyfert-docs/src/content/docs/components/collectors.md

     const row = new ActionRow<Button>().setComponents([button]);

-    // get the message by setting fetchReply to true const message = await ctx.write(
+    // To get the message with the attached button, you can set the fetchReply to "true". const message = await ctx.write(
       {
         content: 'Do you want a hello world?
 Click the button below.',
-        components: [row]
+        components: [row],
       },
       true
     );